-7) Find out beforehand how to get to your new digs from the airport or train station (public transport planner) – you won’t be the first one to get lost on their first day in Rotterdam.
+7) Find out beforehand how to get to your new accommodation from the airport or train station (public transport planner) – you won’t be the first one to get lost on their first day in Rotterdam.

-Registering at City Hall/ Municipality:
+Registering at City Hall/ Municipality

 International students who will be living in the Netherlands for more than 4 months are obliged to register at the City Hall in the town in which you are living.
 After registration, you will receive your citizen service number (BSN-number).

 If you prefer to register at the City at another date, please make an appointment through the Erasmus University Rotterdam.
 Students will then have to bring the following documents:

 Registration form (see website)